Lovely-Development-Team/MottoBotto/README.md

 ### Viewing the leaderboard

-If a leaderboard is configured for MottoBotto, and MottoBotto has been added to the server with the permission to send messages, you can retrieve a link to it by using the `!link` command.
+If a leaderboard is configured for MottoBotto, you can retrieve a link to it by sending the `!link` command as a direct message to MottoBotto.

 ## Configuring MottoBotto